AlexCian/ProfessionalPracticeInIT/README.md

 ## Main Project

-The project runs off the server and is fully loaded on startup (no loading time between pages).
+The project runs off the server and is fully loaded on startup (no loading time between pages) due to express.

 This project is an Angular and Express project that is a movie and TV program watchlist.
 It is a full website with a home page, featured programs, items to purchase such as boxsets, a fully functioning cart page and a support page to view the FAQ and send off forms for technical assistance.
 It is mainly for broadcasting and previews of popular TV shows (an informative website) with some functionality.